deis/deis/README.md

 ## Getting logspout

-Logspout is a (very small) Docker container, so you can just pull it from the index:
+Logspout is a very small Docker container (14MB virtual, based on busybox), so you can just pull it from the index:

 	$ docker pull progrium/logspout